Why Cachee How It Works

 Predictive State Warming

-ML model trained on player behavior predicts which game objects will be needed next tick (line-of-sight, proximity, weapon range).
+AI predicts which game objects will be needed next.
 Pre-loads their state to L1 before the tick begins.
 Prediction accuracy improves with game-specific training — FPS patterns differ from MMO patterns.

 3

-Game worlds use spatial structures (octrees, BSP, grid) to limit state reads to nearby objects.
-Cachee pre-loads spatial partitions based on player positions — only objects in relevant cells are in L1.
+Game worlds use spatial structures to limit state reads to nearby objects.
+Pre-loads relevant game world data based on player context — only objects in relevant cells are in L1.
 Reduces effective reads from 50,000 to 5,000 per tick while maintaining full world fidelity.

 4